-The spectral region ranging from δ 3.50 to δ 3.65 made possible the aggressiveness grading of astrocytomas tumor type.
+The spectral region ranging from $\delta$ 3.50 to $\delta$ 3.65 made possible the aggressiveness grading of astrocytomas tumor type.
 Thus, high glycine/inositol ratios were characteristic of high aggressiveness while low ratios were associated to non-aggressive tumors.

 Creatine is indicative of the celular metabolic degree.
 The reduction in creatine may correspond to the exhaustion of energy reserves from rapid cell proliferation and ischemia, both related to tumor aggressiveness.
-Furthermore, it is common knowledge that non-neuroepithelial cells show low creatine levels.2 acid is involved in the osmotic stress to which the tumor cells are submitted.4 Inositol represents an osmolyte of plasma membranes that is elevated as a result of neuron destruction.
-It is missing in areas of necrosis, common in aggressive tumors and could explain the low inositol/glycine ratios.5 Finally, the results so far obtained indicate that high resolution 1H NMR are consistent with previous evidence found in the literature for in vivo NMR6.
+Furthermore, it is common knowledge that non-neuroepithelial cells show low creatine levels.

+An increase in glycine, an inhibitory neurotransmitter, has been associated with increasing malignancy in extracts of astrocytomas.
+It is possible that this amino acid is involved in the osmotic stress to which the tumor cells are submitted.
+Inositol represents an osmolyte of plasma membranes that is elevated as a result of neuron destruction.
+It is missing in areas of necrosis, common in aggressive tumors and could explain the low inositol/glycine ratios.
+Finally, the results so far obtained indicate that high resolution H NMR are consistent with previous evidence found in the literature for in vivo NMR.
 Our work also provides detailed spectral information about tumor cells composition, which can be used to optimize in vivo NMR experiments by parameters adjustment.